gdli6177/mcp-resend-email/README.en.md

 **Q: How do I upgrade to the latest version?**
 A: Just run with npx again. npx will always fetch the latest version automatically.

+**Q: How do I get a Resend API Key?**
+A: You can obtain a Resend API Key by signing up at [Resend's website](https://resend.com).
+After registration, navigate to the API Keys section in your dashboard to create a new API key.
+For more information, visit [Resend's documentation](https://resend.com/docs/api-keys/introduction).

 ## Contributing